 How is gastritis diagnosed?

-- Stool test.
-This test checks for blood in your stool, which is a sign of gastritis.
+- Stool test: This test checks for H. pylori bacteria in your stool (poop).

 - Upper endoscopy: Your doctor uses an endoscope (a long thin tube with an attached camera) to see your stomach.
 The doctor inserts the scope through your esophagus, which connects your mouth to your stomach.
 An upper endoscopy procedure allows your provider to examine the stomach lining.
 You may also have a tissue sample (biopsy) taken from your stomach lining to test for infection.

 - Upper gastrointestinal (GI) exam: During an upper GI exam, you swallow a chalky substance called barium.
 The liquid coats your stomach lining, providing more detailed X-ray images.